exyi/diplomka/diplomka/text/4-implementation-6-web-gallery.md

 It will get prepopulated with the query, alleviating the need to remember (or lookup) the internal names of all columns and data sources.
 The available columns are displayed under the editor, or in the modal dialog when we click a basepair.

-The available tables (i.e., "data sources") are the following are also briefly described under the query editor.
+The available tables (i.e., "data sources") are briefly described under the query editor.
 In short, we use the `selectedpair` table to query basepairs of the selected class identified by FR3D, `selectedpair_allcontacts` to get all close contacts (≤ 4.2 Å) and `selectedpair_allcontacts_boundaries` to query basepairs identified by our new set of constraints.
 Usually, we append the `_f` suffix to the table name to constrain the query to the reference set (@sec:filter).
 Additionally, we can query any other class of basepairs by substituting `selectedpair` for the class name, such as `"tWW-A-A_f"` to select FR3D **tWW A-A** pairs from the reference set (the quotes are necessary).